nomath4u/radiusnetworks.github.io/blog/how-to-make-an-ibeacon-out-of-a-raspberry-pi.md

 $ sudo hciconfig hci0 noleadv
 ```

-### Putting it all together (Optional)
+### Putting it all together (optional)

-The optional steps above show you how you can log in to your Raspberry Pi and make it start advertising like an iBeacon by entering a series of commands.
-Now we will combine
+The steps above show you how you can log in to your Raspberry Pi and make it start advertising like an iBeacon by entering a series of commands.
+Next, you can optionally combine
 these commands into a script and a config file so that you can power on your Raspberry Pi without a keyboard or monitor and it will start
 working as an iBeacon as soon as it boots up.
 To do this, you will need to use a text editor to create three files and edit a fourth.